Random points are optimal for the approximation of Sobolev functions

 for the integration problem, where $a_+:=\max\{a,0\}$, $a\in\mathbb{R}$, and the infimum runs over all point sets $P\subset \Omega$ with at most $n$ points.
 The same holds for the error $e^{\rm lin}$ of linear algorithms.
 These are classical results for special domains like the cube, see e.g.\ \cite[Chapter~3]{Cia78} and \cite[Chapter~6]{Hei94}.
 For general domains, we refer to Narcowich, Wendland and Ward \cite{NWW04} as well as Novak and Triebel \cite{NT06}.

 In this paper, however, we are not so much interested in optimal sampling points.
 Although the question is quite interesting, we feel that there are many applications where it is unrealistic to assume that we can choose the sampling points at our convenience.
-It might rather be realistic to assume that the points are independent random variables which are uniformly distributed on the domain.
+It might rather be realistic to assume that the points are independent random vectors which are uniformly distributed on the domain.
 That is, we get our data $f(x_j)$ for random parameters $x_j\in \Omega$ which are not under our control.
+This is also a typical assumption in learning theory and uncertainty quantification.
 But is this a major drawback?
 Are random points significantly worse than optimal points?

 It can be understood from \cite{NWW04,NT06} that the optimal order of convergence may be achieved with any set of sampling points that cover the domain well enough, meaning that the volume of the largest empty ball amidst the point set is of order $1/n$.
 In other words, the covering radius, which is the supremum of the distance function